| |

 and geographical information necessary for long sea voyages and

 his own observations about the Indian Ocean.
+Another work of the sixteenth century which

 contains information about the geographical discoveries and the